 We focus on developing strategies that enhance an environment where high performance, training and expression of our core competencies are rewarded and publicly recognized.
-We provide numerous training programs which included topics related to, among other things, operational training, leadership development, customer service and technology training.
+We provide numerous training programs which include topics related to, among other things, operational training, leadership development, customer service and technology training.
 We recognize that motivation and rewards are different for individuals at various times in their careers, and a balanced blend of monetary and non-monetary rewards can generate valuable business results.
 We provide employee benefits on par or above industry standards.
+In addition, we support employees with 40 hours per year of paid volunteer time off to encourage volunteering for worthwhile activities in their local communities.
 Part-time employees are included in our 401(k) plans, which offer immediate vesting and dollar-for-dollar matches for employee contributions up to 3%, and \$0.50 for every dollar contributed on the next 2% deferred.
-Part-time employees also participate in paid time off (PTO) after five years of service.
-In addition, employees are allowed, and encouraged by us to spend, 40 hours per year of paid time off to volunteer for worthwhile activities in their local communities.
+Part-time employees also participate in paid time off (PTO) after five years of service and are eligible to participate in our accident and critical Illness voluntary benefits.